 The story...

-Yesterday, I listened well and recorded helpful learnings and observations that I might work into my own group's conversation on the topics.
+Yesterday, I listened well and recorded helpful learnings and observations that might work into my own group's topical conversation.
 I didn't speak up at all and felt peaceful and content within the full meeting.
 I think that my self might've been quietly riding in the back seat and that the real me, and my faith in God, were up front driving the car.
-I was content, and thankful for my compadres.
+I was content and thankful for my compadres.

-I'm glad that my "self" was quietly riding in the back seat.
-He likes to be: proud; accepted and admired by the group; directing attention to himself; and wanting to build himself up even at the expense of others.
-Self is a born competitor who's working to expand what is his with hopes of being safe, secure, and admired by others - indispensable.
-Self tends to live in an imaginary world where he is the main character - the most important one.
+My "self" seemed to be quietly riding in the back seat.
+He likes to be: proud, accepted, admired; and the focus of attention - even at the expense of others.
+The self I've been gifted with is a competitor who's working to expand what is his with hopes of being safe, secure, and admired by others - indispensable.
+Self tends to live in an imaginary world where he's the main character - the most important one.
 Kinda like a little "god."
 Ugh...

 Maslow's hierarchy of needs with an additional level?

-The only church in town will preach what God has revealed about who He is and who we are as His creatures - true freedom from the tyrannical ruler of "self."
+The only church in town will preach what God has revealed about who He is and who we are as His creatures.
+True freedom from the tyrannical ruler of "self" is offered.
 Is your desire to transcend yourself to a sort of "god" valid or even reasonable?

 Just for today...